But it's actually none of our business.

-The Ace Collection has increased our options for the latter.
-They have developed a family mattress that is a whopping 144 inches wide—that’s almost twice the size of a king size mattress!
+For those who are interested in a huge family sleepover, you can definitely go the route of making your dream bed.
+Or, you can buy one!
+The Ace Collection has developed a family mattress that is a whopping 144 inches wide—that's almost twice the size of a king size mattress!

 The mattress costs $2,750, plus the bed frame and specialty sheets to fit.